bakernoodles/COVID-app/README.md

    - Cases calculated by: Infected - (Recovered + Deaths)
 - Shows recent top news articles.

-   - The number of News articles displayed is random and usualy around 4 (more ro less).
-The api returns the top articles from various news sources.
+   - The number of News articles displayed is 7.
+The api returns top articles from different news sources.

 ---
 ## APIs used